lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/hadg.html.md

 highlighted on the target display.
 Some additional attributes are also displayed.

-Note that the inspector enabled build of OpenTV WebKit requires more memory for both the static image size (+10%) and run-time memory (10-20%).
+Note that the inspector enabled build of XXXX WebKit requires more memory for both the static image size (+10%) and run-time memory (10-20%).
 The increase in run-time memory mostly occurs when the inspector is open and active.

-#### OpenTV WebKit Keyboard Shortcuts
+#### XXXX WebKit Keyboard Shortcuts

-The OpenTV 5.1.4 WebKit keyboard shortcuts follow; note differences between the two implementations.
+The XXXX.1.4 WebKit keyboard shortcuts follow; note differences between the two implementations.

 **Navigation** keyboard shortcuts: